Rclone

 Rclone is an open source, multi threaded, command line computer program to manage or migrate content on cloud and other high latency storage.
 Its capabilities include sync, transfer, crypt, cache, union, compress and mount.
 The rclone website lists supported backends including S3 and Google Drive.

-Descriptions of rclone often carry the strapline "Rclone syncs your files to cloud storage".
-Those prior to 2020 include the alternative "Rsync for Cloud Storage".

 Rclone is well known for its rclone sync and rclone mount commands.
 It provides further management functions analogous to those ordinarily used for files on local disks, but which tolerate some intermittent and unreliable service.
 Rclone is commonly used with media servers such as Plex, Emby or Jellyfin to stream content direct from consumer file storage services.

 Official Ubuntu, Debian, Fedora, Gentoo, Arch, Brew, Chocolatey, and other package managers include rclone.

 History

 Nick Craig-Wood was inspired by rsync.
 Concerns about the noise and power costs arising from home computer servers prompted him to embrace cloud storage and he began developing rclone as open source software in 2012 under the name swiftsync.

 Rclone was promoted to stable version 1.00 in July 2014.

 In May 2017, Amazon Drive barred new users of rclone and other upload utilities, citing security concerns.
 Amazon Drive had been advertised as offering unlimited storage for £55 per year.
 Amazon's AWS S3 service continues to support new rclone users.

 The original rclone logo was updated in September 2018.

 In March 2020, Nick Craig-Wood resigned from Memset Ltd, a cloud hosting company he founded, to focus on open source software.

 Amazon's AWS April 2020 public sector blog explained how the Fred Hutch Cancer Research Center were using rclone in their Motuz tool to migrate very large biomedical research datasets in and out of AWS S3 object stores.

 In November 2020, rclone was updated to correct a weakness in the way it generated passwords.
 Passwords for encrypted remotes can be generated randomly by rclone or supplied by the user.
 In all versions of rclone from 1.49.0 to 1.53.2 the seed value for generated passwords was based on the number of seconds elapsed in the day, and therefore not truly random.
 CVE-2020-28924 recommended users upgrade to the latest version of rclone and check the passwords protecting their encrypted remotes.

 Release 1.55 of rclone in March 2021 included features sponsored by CERN and their CS3MESH4EOSC project.
 The work was EU funded to promote vendor-neutral application programming interfaces and protocols for synchronisation and sharing of academic data on cloud storage.